ekurian8347/chatbot-game/README.md

 The two main files are index.js and game.js
 game.js contains all the logic of the game.

+Open the project in Visual Code.
+Modify the logic inside game.js file to change the story.
+Build the project.

 <a href="https://signup.heroku.com/" target="_blank">Create an account in Heroku. </a>
 Upload the modified project to any Git repository.
 Create a new app in Heroku.